VzBoT3D/docs/docs/vz330_mellow/preparation.md

 You will need the following tools to build up your VzBoT330 from a Mellow kit:

 * 1-4mm hex keys
-* A 5.5mm hex socket bit (or pliers to hold a nut in place
+* 5.5mm and 7mm hex socket bits (or pliers to hold a nut in place)
 * Crimping tools for JST connectors, ferrules and cable lugs
 * A soldering iron
 * 99% isopropyl alcohol for cleaning the linear rails